hpsaturn/ESPNowCam/README.md

 ### Channel

 Is possible to configure the radio channel or the WiFi channel.
-You should put the same channel in the devices.
+You should put the same channel on all devices.
 This setting is optional, and it is not mandatory, but could improve the connection.

 ```cpp
 radio.setChannel(2);